orchidsoftware/orchid.software/docs/en/docs/field.md

 ## Creating Custom Fields

-To create your own custom fields, check out the page "[Builder](/en/docs/builder)".
+To create your own custom fields, check out the page "[Builder](/en/docs/builder)" in the documentation.